starfishneuroscience/splot/README.md

  - https://github.com/hacknus/serial-monitor-rust

 ## Changelog:
+- PR #17:
+    - Add option to plot with time as x axis
+        - Add usec timestamps to all messages
+        - Rework internal representation of data to use ringbuffer as numpy structured array
+        - Change UI dtype representation such that all fields in numpy dtype are scalars
+    - Add option to save timestamps (or not)
+    - In binary mode, do not include delimiter byte in dtype, nor save it
 - PR #14:
     - Changing data formats didn't work while connected, but works now.
 - PR #8: